• Skip to primary navigation

 Variations

 • Other Flavors - You can use other flavors of instant pudding mix to add other spins.
-Or this recipes also works using chocolate milk and chocolate pudding mix for a chocolate soft serve recipe or try this Ninja Creami Wendy's Chocolate Frosty copycat recipe.
+Or this recipes also works using chocolate milk and chocolate pudding mix for a chocolate soft serve or try this Ninja Creami Wendy's Chocolate Frosty copycat recipe.

 • Mix-Ins - I love mixing in sprinkles, but other great options are cookie dough chunks, Oreo cookies, chocolate chip cookies, or mini chocolate chips.
+Try using Oreo cookies and making this Ninja Creami Oreo Blizzard recipe!

 mixing soft serve mixture in pint container